Scotch bonnets are North Carolina’s state shell. Why are they so hard to find?

 Designated as North Carolina’s state shell in 1965, the Scotch bonnet got its name in part to honor North Carolina’s early settlers.
 Also, its pattern of squares and spiral bands resemble Scottish plaids, and its oval shape resembles woolen caps worn by Scottish peasants.

-Beachcombers continually search for unblemished bonnet specimens, but for most beach strollers the shells remain elusive.
+Beachcombers continually search for unblemished bonnet specimens, but for most the shells remain elusive.
 According to experienced shell seekers, the first few days after a spring storm are best for finding bonnets and, in general, islands and beaches from Ocracoke to Morehead City south are the best hunting grounds.
-Be sure and look behind dunes, where high tides and storm winds deposit shells, especially on barrier islands such as Cape Lookout, Shackleford and Portsmouth.
+Be sure and look behind dunes, where high tides and storm winds deposit shells, especially on barrier islands such as Cape Lookout, Shackleford Banks and Portsmouth Island.